5 Ways To Ruin The Mood While Trying To Conceive

-We know you’re doing a little victory dance in the bathroom when you find that “egg white” cervical mucus, but resist the urge to tell him about it.
-Instead, just jump his bones.
-He’s a guy.
+We know you’re doing a little victory dance in the bathroom when you find that “egg white” cervical mucus, but resist the urge to tell your partner about it.
+Instead, just initiate sex.
 He’ll almost definitely respond positively to that.
 But describing how stretchy the stuff is down there?
 To him, that could be a total gross-out.
 (Keep your EWCM talk between you and other Bumpies on our message boards.)

 2. Leaving your pee-covered ovulation predictor kit on the counter.

 If you’ve been trying to conceive for a while now, it’s easy to fall into the trap of feeling like sex is a business transaction or even a chore.
-But once you’re there in bed with your guy, you’re already doing what you need to do to make a baby—now enjoy yourself!
-Telling him to hurry up or not doing your usual part in the lovemaking could make him change his mind mid-romp (yes, it happens).
+But once you’re there in bed with your partner, you’re already doing what you need to do to make a baby—now enjoy yourself!
+Telling him to hurry up or not doing your usual part in the lovemaking could make him change his mind in the middle of sex (yes, it happens).
 Quit thinking baby for a little while and think sexy!
-Light some candles; put on some sultry music.
+Light some candles and put on some sultry music.
 Whatever it takes to get you both in the mood and stay there.

 4. Only expressing interest in sex when you’re ovulating.

 Does this sound at all familiar—no interest in having sex during the non-fertile window?
-Well, get interested!
+Well, it helps to get interested those other times too.
 Intimacy helps you two connect, bond and relieve stress.
 So even though you’re charting and know when you should be having sex, remind yourself it doesn’t mean you shouldn’t be having sex during those other times.

-Plus, rejecting your man most of the month, and then ordering him to do the deed when you’re ovulating won’t just make him feel like it a piece of meat.
+Plus, rejecting your partner most of the month, and then ordering him to do the deed when you’re ovulating won’t just make him feel like a piece of meat.
 It could put a huge rift in your relationship.

-5. Treating your man like a sperm donor.
+5. Treating your partner like a sperm donor.